-- 14. In line with the Habitat III preparation and guidelines, this report discusses the role of urbanization in development in the Arab region.
-The issues of accessibility and social inclusion, climate change and United Nations core values are covered, while the report as a whole and the recommendations are structured around the following topics: economy, social equity, environment and governance.
-The report's parts focus on specific drivers of the region's urbanization and the related policy responses of its governments. - 15.
-Where appropriate, the analysis is broken down according to the following subregions: Mashreq Egypt, Iraq, Jordan, Lebanon, State of Palestine, Syrian Arab Republic; Maghreb Algeria, Libya, Morocco, Tunisia; Gulf Cooperation Council (GCC) Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates; and Arab least developed countries Comoros (see box in figure 1), Djibouti, Mauritania, Somalia, Sudan, Yemen.
+INTRODUCTION: ABOUT THE REGION In line with the Habitat III preparation and guidelines, this report discusses the role of urbanization in development in the Arab region.
+The issues of accessibility and social inclusion, climate change, and United Nations core values are covered, while the report as a whole and the recommendations are structured around. the following topics: economy, social equity, environment, and governance.
+The report's parts focus on specific drivers of the region's urbanization and the related policy responses of its governments.

+Where appropriate, the analysis is broken down into the following subregions: Mashreq - Egypt, Iraq, Jordan, Lebanon, State of Palestine, Syrian Arab Republic; Maghreb - Algeria, Libya, Morocco, Tunisia; Gulf Cooperation Council (GCC) - Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates; and Arab least developed countries - Comoros, Djibouti, Mauritania, Somalia, Sudan, Yemen.